 To combat root rot, reduce soil moisture.
 A rule of thumb is to provide one inch (2.5 cm.) of water per week depending upon weather conditions.
 If the soil seems overly wet, remove any mulch around the plant.
 Fungicides can help to combat root rot but only if you know which pathogen is affecting the plant.

 Planting too deeply or not deep enough can also result in root problems.
 Plant’s roots need to be protected from damage, which means they need to be under the soil but too far under isn’t a good thing either.
 If the root ball is planted too deep, the roots can’t get enough oxygen, causing them to suffocate and die.

 It’s easy to check and see if there is an issue with the planting depth.
 Take a garden trowel and gently dig at the base of the tree or plant.
 The top of the root ball should be just under the top of the soil.
-If you have to dig two to three inches (5-7.6 cm.) beneath the soil, your plant is buried too deeply.
+If you have to dig 2 to 3 inches (5-8 cm.) beneath the soil, your plant is buried too deeply.

-Absorbing roots are located in the top foot of soil so changes of grade in excess of four inches (10 cm.) also reduces the amount of oxygen and nutrients reaching roots.
+Absorbing roots are located in the top foot (31 cm.) of soil so changes of grade in excess of 4 inches (10 cm.) also reduces the amount of oxygen and nutrients reaching roots.
 Soil compaction can also restrict oxygen, water, and nutrient uptake.
 This is caused by heavy machinery, foot traffic, or sprinkler irrigation.
 If the compaction isn’t severe, it can be corrected with a mechanical aerator.